codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-repository.md

 - Verify your team's permission to open CodeSandbox Repositories.

 - Verify your **repository permissions on GitHub**.
-You need to have `write` permission on Github to be able to import the project.
+You need to have `write` permission on GitHub to be able to import the project.
 Repositories where you only have `read` access can only be forked.

 - Verify your **GitHub permissions**.
-CodeSandbox Projects requires full git access to be able to import and commit.
-If you face any  authentication errors, follow the steps to reset your github permissions listed below.
+CodeSandbox requires full git access to be able to import and commit.
+If you face any authentication errors, follow the steps to reset your GitHub permissions listed below.

-#### **Resetting Github permissions**
+#### **Resetting GitHub permissions**

 1. Go to the **[Dashboard](https://codesandbox.io/dashboard)**.